VAIZLE AI - Your New Marketing Assistant! Start Now >

 How Can I Improve the Hold Rate for Meta Ads?

 Improving the hold rate is about keeping viewers interested after you’ve grabbed their attention.
-Here’s how you can make your audience stay and engage:
+Here’s how you can make your audience stay and overall improve Hold Rate for your Meta Ads videos:

 If your ad starts with a bold claim like, “Learn how to save $500 this month,” make sure the next few seconds provide valuable insights or a quick teaser of the steps.
 For example, follow up with: “Step 1: Cut unnecessary subscriptions.
 Here’s how.”